Excerpts from Jim Conrad's

 Our native-Mexican Poinsettias, which are flowering now, belong to the same family as Castor-Beans, the Spurge or Euphorbia Family.
 Therefore, it can be interesting to compare Poinsettia flowers with those of the Castor-Bean.

 The Poinsettias possibly blooming in your house right now are herbaceous greenhouse productions of what in the wild grows to be a woody shrub ten feet tall and higher.
-You can see the thick, woody, flowering branch-tip of a 10-ft-high tree near my place above at the right.
+Below, you can see the thick, woody, flowering branch-tip of a 10-ft-high tree near my place

 In that picture the red things are not flower petals but rather modified leaves called bracts.
 Because actual Poinsettia blossoms are very small and inconspicuous, the red bracts take over the job of attracting pollinators.
-Now take a look at the close-up below and to the left.
+Now take a look at the close-up below.